W427697/Discord-/code/addons/highlight/README.md

 ### Customize style

 The addon applies a standard style to the highlighted elements you've enabled for the story.
-However, you can enable your custom style by extending the configuration object and providing a `color` and `style` option.
+However, you can enable your custom style by extending the payload object and providing a `color` and/or `style` properties.
 For example:

 ```ts
 // MyComponent.stories.ts

 import type { Meta, StoryObj } from '@storybook/react';
 import { useChannel } from '@storybook/preview-api';
 import { HIGHLIGHT } from '@storybook/addon-highlight';

 import { MyComponent } from './MyComponent';